1eqj03hqk/1eqj03hqk.github.io/_posts/2023-09-11-why-helping-others-is-not-the-answer-you-wished-it-were.md

-# Why is helping others not the answer you wished it were?
+# Why helping others is not the answer you wished it were

 You see, people are building themselves - like builders building houses.
 Builders don't want material that's already been molded into something.
 They wish for the most basic of elements to use as building blocks.